SmartyP/LineDiet.XamarinForms/README.md

 ## Version History
 * v1.00 - initial release
 * v1.10 - support for pounds, kilograms, and stones as weight units (in Settings)
-* v1.11 - fix for landscape graphing, added ListView virtualization, removed graph/listing limit
+* v1.11 - fix for landscape graphing, added ListView virtualization, increased graph/listing item limit (see Known Issues for why Android has lower graphing limit)

 ## Known Issues
 * Mock services have been stubbed out, but would not work well if used for unit tests currently